michaeleii/advice-generator-app/README.md

 ### What I learned

-I learned how to create a custom hooks to seperate the fetching advice logic from the component.
+I learned how to create a custom hooks to separate the fetching advice logic from the component.
 This makes the fetching advice logic reusable.

 ## Author